Pastry

 - Laminating (folding butter into dough)

-- Blind baking (pre-baking shells)
+- Blind baking (pre-baking empty shells)

-- Egg washing for sheen
+- Egg washing (brushing for shine)

 Classic Dishes